Demystifying Lipschitz verification: positive matrices, negative results: Objections to the trivial bound considered

 \section{Objections to the trivial bound considered}

-Aiming at the broader objective of Lipschitz and robust training and verification, and having argued for the uncommon\footnote{The closest idea is \citet{dubach_multiplicative_2025}, which penalizes the product of Frobenius norms.} path of least resistance---penalizing the product of induced matrix norms---over more sophisticated methods, we are therefore behooved to address its discontents in kind.
+Aiming at the broader objective of Lipschitz and robust training and verification, and having argued for the uncommon\footnote{The closest idea is \citet{dubach_multiplicative_2025}, which penalizes the product of Frobenius norms.} path of least resistance---penalizing the product of induced matrix norms---over more sophisticated methods, we address several natural objections.

-\paragraph{Trivial bound too loose} Some argue that the trivial Lipschitz bound should not be penalized directly: because the trivial Lipschitz bound is known to be loose in deeper networks, penalizing it is an overly restrictive regularization.
+\paragraph{Trivial bound too loose} Some argue that the trivial Lipschitz bound should not be penalized directly, because the trivial Lipschitz bound is known to be loose in deeper networks.
+Penalizing it would amount to an overly restrictive regularization.
 For this reason, it is better to enforce a semidefinite constraint (a tighter Lipschitz bound) on the matrix weights \citep{raghunathan_certified_2018,wang_direct_2023,xu_learning_2023,revay_recurrent_2024,junnarkar_synthesizing_2024}.

-We reply that, as the example in \S\ref{subsec:ill-conditioned-weight-matrices} shows for the toy problem of learning a linear function, the looseness of the trivial Lipschitz bound can be optimized away.
-Our experiments support a similar claim for nonlinear networks, and \cref{fig:mnist-svals} shows that the same mechanism is at play.